dhammacakka/americanmonk/content/posts/why-is-vassa-rainy-season-late-sometimes.md

 We use the Lunar Calendar.

 # Leap Year
-Because of this, we need to do some math and adjust for the difference between the solar and lunar calendars, because winter would become summer and summer would become winter if we did not make adjustments.
+To keep the seasons aligned, we must adjust for the difference between the solar and lunar calendars; otherwise, winter would eventually shift into summer, and summer into winter.

-Even the Solar Calendar has 1 day added for every four years.
-This is called leap year.
+Even the Solar Calendar adds one day every four years; this is known as a leap year.

 The Solar Calendar is 365 days per year.
 The Lunar Calendar is 354 days per year.